jakob2411/IsochroneMap-PublicTransport-Munich/README.md

 # Munich Transit Travel Times

-This is a lightweight, slice of my project that maps public-transit travel times to two Munich landmarks: Hauptbahnhof and the Airport.
+This is a lightweight slice of my project that maps public-transit travel times to two Munich landmarks: Hauptbahnhof and the Airport.
 Provide your own API key via `.env` to fetch routes and render the interactive map.

 ## What is inside
 - `fetch_hbf.py`: Fetches fastest transit routes to Munich Hauptbahnhof for many origins.